facebookarchive/react-native-fbsdk/README.md

     mCallbackManager.onActivityResult(requestCode, resultCode, data);
 }
 ```
-To use [AppEventsLogger](https://developers.facebook.com/docs/app-events), add the activateApp method call on your Application's `onCreate` method:
+To use [AppEventsLogger](https://developers.facebook.com/docs/app-events), add the activateApp method call on your MainActivity `onCreate` method like this:
 ```java
 import com.facebook.appevents.AppEventsLogger;     // <--- import